My Super Boring Bucket List

 But!
 It was a great read, because it inspired me to write my own bucket list, which I later realized reveals how in my heart of hearts, my deepest, truest self is a total square.
 So!
 Here is my very boring bucket list:

-This honestly feels more like a list of long-term goals or a checklist than a fun list of adventures (with a few exceptions, like eating a lot of cinnamon rolls).
+This honestly feels more like a list of long-term goals or a checklist than a fun list of adventures.
 Initially I was panicked by my apparent lack of ambition or wanderlust.
 Didn't I want more from my one life than this?
 Was being an extra in a movie really the most out-there, fun thing I could think to do?
 But after reflecting more on my own list as well as other common list items, I think this list is the best reflection of me and the life I want to live.
 Of course I want to travel more, and do more than is on this list, but I don't want it to be prescriptive, or to feel as though I'm just checking things off a list rather than pursuing new and exciting adventures.
 I want to leave room for my list to change, knowing that my life and self are likely to change.
 And honestly, I don't really want to see the Northern Lights or run a marathon or go sky diving, all common bucket list items that I can honestly say I have no desire to experience.
 So this is it: a relatively short and boring list of things I want to do before I die. #YOLO.